-FIVE ACTION STEPS TO REDUCE ENERGY — USE
+5 ACTION STEPS TO REDUCE ENERGY USE IN THE WINTER

 4. Seal up the leaks.
-Caulk leaks around windows and doors and look for places where pipes, vents or electrical conduits go through an outside wall.
-Note: Double check the bathroom and under the kitchen sink and seal up any cracks or holes in the outside wall.
+Caulk leaks around windows and doors and looks for places where pipes, vents or electrical conduits go through an outside wall.
+Note: Double-check the bathroom and under the kitchen sink and seal up any cracks or holes in the outside wall.
 Hint: Your hardware store should have products to close up larger openings and the right type of caulking to handle the smaller openings.

 Please do not hesitate to call ServiceMark for all your Home Comfort Solutions.